Frequently Asked Questions

 No, candidates from all over the world can qualify.

-As long as the candidate and application meet the criteria you can reapply.
-You will be required to fill in the latest version of the application form.
+After a year of gap, you will be required to fill in the latest version of the application form and are eligible to re-apply.